NeRF-Homework/NeRF-Homework/README.md

 pip install -r requirements.txt
 ```
 ## Part 1: Completing the code
+In this section you will be completing the code according to the explanations given in class.
+We marked the parts of the code you must fill in with "TODO"'s.
+Some of them have hints in the code itself.
+Please, after doing a "TODO" section, exchange the word "TODO" to "DONE" so that we can examine your code easier during evaluation.

+Now we present a list of the TODO's you have to complete in their respective order and the file in which they are.

+1. TODO 1 : define K as the camera parameters matrix. location: run_nerf.py
+2. TODO 2 :
+3. TODO 3 :
+4. TODO 4 :
+5. TODO 5 :
+6. TODO 6 :
+7. TODO 7 :

 ## Part 2: Training NeRF
 Now download the datasets: